AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-add-extensions.md

 ### Add the Target VEC extension

 Now that the Target extension has been added, you can add the Target VEC extension.
-At this time, the Target VEC extension for mobile properties is used solely to manage SDK settings and does not add interface options to Launch, such as Rule actions.

->[!NOTE] If you do not have a license for Adobe Target, you can skip this section
+>[!NOTE] If you do not have a license for Adobe Target, you can skip this section.

 **To add the extension**